Drug use: treatment for drug use

 DAISy gathers key demographic and outcome data on people who engage with drug/alcohol treatment services.
 It enables a better understanding of the impact of drug/alcohol treatment services at both a local and national level and consequently will facilitate improvements in service planning and delivery.
 Recording of data on DAISy at the national level began on 1 April 2021.
 Initial assessments for people seeking treatment for drug use were recorded on the Scottish Drugs Misuse Database (SDMD) prior to this.

-The first report providing an overview of initial assessments for specialist drug and alcohol treatment services in Scotland during 2021/22 and 2022/23 was published in June 2023, with an accompanying Excel workbook.
+The second report providing an Overview of Initial Assessments for Specialist Drug and Alcohol Treatment 2023/24 was published in November 2024, with an accompanying Excel workbook.

 Alcohol: